On the families of polynomials forming a part of the Askey--Wilson scheme and their probabilistic applications

-Apart from these families, we will consider the so-called Chebyshev polynomials of the first and the second kind, whose some linear combinations are important as the special cases for $q\allowbreak =\allowbreak 0$ of the considered in this paper, families of polynomials.
-We will also consider the so-called Hermite (more precisely the so-called probabilistic Hermite polynomials) that is monic polynomials that are orthogonal with respect to $ \exp (-x^{2}/2)/\sqrt{2\pi }$ i.e. the density of the so-called Normal $ N(0,1)$ (or Gaussian) distribution.
+Apart from these families, we will consider the so-called Chebyshev polynomials of the first and the second kind, whose some linear combinations are important as the special cases for $q\allowbreak=\allowbreak0$ of the families of polynomials, considered in this paper.
+We will also consider the so-called Hermite (more precisely the so-called probabilistic Hermite polynomials), that is monic polynomials that are orthogonal with respect to $\exp(-x^{2}/2)/\sqrt{2\pi},$ i.e.,the density of the Normal $N(0,1)$ (or Gaussian) distribution.

-Why these families of polynomials are important.
-Well, because firstly, they have nice applications in mathematical analysis (see e.g. monograpf of B. Simon \cite{Sim98}), combinatorics (see e.g. papers Corteel in particular \cite{Corteel10} and the reference there) and what is surprising in representation thory of compact Lie groups (see e.g. monograph \cite{Vilen95} and the later papers like e.g. \cite{Nest10}), probability theory, providing examples of compactly supported families of distributions and stochastic processes.
-We will present most known of these probabilistic applications, since they seem to be less obvious and popular among the probabilists as well as among specialist in the so-called $q-$series theory.
+Why these families of polynomials are important?.
+Well, because firstly, they have nice applications in mathematical analysis (see e.g., monograph of B. Simon \cite{Sim98}), combinatorics (see e.g., papers of et al. Corteel, in particular, \cite{Corteel10} and the reference there) and what is surprising in representation theory of compact Lie groups (see e.g., monograph \cite{Vilen95} and the later papers like e.g., \cite{Nest10}), probability theory, providing examples of compactly supported families of distributions and stochastic processes.
+We will present the most known of these probabilistic applications, since they seem to be less obvious and popular among the probabilists as well as among specialists in the so-called $q-$series theory.

-The polynomials that we are going to present are in fact of two types that can be distinguished on the base of possible applications.
-They differ in fact in so to say, re-scaling.
-That is if one transforms linearly the support of the measure that makes a particular family of polynomials orthogonal then we switch between these two types of polynomials.
+The polynomials that we are going to present are of two types that can be distinguished on the basis of possible applications.
+They differ, in fact, in so to say, re-scaling.
+That is, if one transforms linearly the support of the measure, that makes a particular family of polynomials orthogonal, then we switch between these two types of polynomials.
 The main difference between them, as stated above, lies in the possible applications.
-Namely polynomials of the first type have applications in the theory of orthogonal polynomials and combinatorics, while the polynomials of the second type appear mostly in stochastic applications since the linear transformation of the support enables consideration of the case $ q\rightarrow 1^{-}$ which results in including the Gaussian case in all applications.
-That enables comparison of the properties of the probabilistic models built with the help of AW polynomials with the properties of the Gaussian case.
+Namely, the polynomials of the first type have applications in the theory of orthogonal polynomials and combinatorics.
+The polynomials of the second type appear mostly in stochastic applications since the linear transformation of the support enables consideration of the case $q\rightarrow1^{-}$ which results in making the Gaussian case included in all applications.
+That enables some comparisons of the properties of the probabilistic models built with the help of AW polynomials with the properties of the Gaussian case.
 For probabilists such comparisons are very important.